manurawat/demo/README.md

 * The Customer takes guarantee to preserve your notes up to 3 years and recover it if needed.

-#### There is a option to make this application into smaller microservices.
+#### There is a option to make this application into individual smaller microservices.
 Once it's stateless, we can apply lifecycle policies for the data stored.
+In this case, we can update the db.js.
 _____________

 * The Customer ensures continuity in service in case of datacenter failures.